Thank you for choosing Lalibela – we are excited to welcome you and for you to experience what makes Lalibela special.

 Items always in need:

-- Stationery (calculators, pens, pencils, erasers, sharpeners etc.)
+- School stationery (calculators, pens, pencils, erasers etc.)

 - Children’s story books (for school library)

-- Formal adult clothing (for our clothing library)
+- 2nd hand formal adult clothing (for our clothing library)

 On arrival at Lalibela, simply tell your lodge manager that you have donations for our community programme and he or she will make sure that they are given to Charmaine Gradwell, Lalibela’s Head of Community Development.